 There are people whose profession is gathering information which they then pass to the tax authority.
 The tax authority will investigate the cases.
 In case the information is found to be authentic, the people will be compensated.

-For example in Kenya, the Kenya Revenue Authority (KRA) pays investigators a certain percentage of the amount of tax raised resulting in any information they provided.
+For example, in Kenya, the Kenya Revenue Authority (KRA) pays investigators a certain percentage of the amount of tax raised, resulting in any information they provide.

 c) Informers